Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-Your caregiver will ask about your symptoms and examine you.
-He will ask what medicines you take.
+Your healthcare provider will ask about your symptoms and what medicines you take.
 He will ask about your medical history and if anyone in your family has thyroid disease.
-You will have blood tests to check your TSH and thyroid hormone level.
+A blood test will show your TSH level.

 How is subclinical hyperthyroidism treated?

 You may not need any treatment, or you may need any of the following:

 - Radioactive iodine is given to damage or kill some thyroid gland cells.
-This may decrease the amount of thyroid hormones made by the thyroid gland.
-Tell your caregiver if you know or think you might be pregnant.
+This may decrease the amount of thyroid hormone produced.
+Tell your healthcare provider if you know or think you are pregnant.
 This medicine can be harmful to an unborn baby.

-- Surgery may be done to remove all or part of your thyroid gland.
+- Surgery may be done to remove all or part of the thyroid gland.